RemoteTechnologiesGroup/RemoteTech/tutorials/c16network.md

 *While it's possible to make a 3-satellite network with a few changes to these instructions, the orbit and synchronization requirements are too strict for it to be worth the trouble.
 {:.footnote}

-To play this tutorial, you should know how to design rockets to specific performance (i.e., delta-V) requirements, how to change orbits, how to select rendezvous targets in the map view, and [how to launch satellites in RemoteTech](../firstsat/).
+To play this tutorial, you should know how to design rockets to specific performance (i.e., delta-V) requirements, how to change orbits, how to carry out a rendezvous using the map view, and [how to launch satellites in RemoteTech](../firstsat/).
 By the end, you should understand:

 * how to use the first satellite in a network to coordinate placement of the others
 * how to place satellites a predetermined distance apart along an orbit
-* how to use the flight computer to execute orbit-changing burns in network blind spots
+* how to use the flight computer to execute burns in network blind spots

 <!-- The tutorial gives two methods for creating an omni network.
 [Separate launches](#method-1-separate-launches) have an easier rocket design and less specific orbit requirements, but are more tedious.
 A [single launch](#method-2-single-launcher) is faster, but requires skill in both rocket design and orbital maneuvers.-->

+##Overview

+One of the first steps in playing with RemoteTech is creating a network of communications satellites.
+While you can carry out [low-orbit missions](../firstsat/) without any infrastructure, as you get farther and farther from Kerbin it will become increasingly difficult to get a direct connection to Mission Control.
+A well-designed network is one that lets you communicate from anywhere you want to go (which, in the early game, will be Kerbin's sphere of influence) and that doesn't require a lot of fine-tuning once you've set it up.

+Fortunately, you can build such a network with no more equipment than a Stayputnik probe core, an OX-STAT solar panel, and a Communotron 16 (well, and maybe some rockets and such).

 ##Requirements

 For technology requirements, see the [General Satellite Design tutorial](../comsats/).

 This tutorial assumes you have at least one mod that gives you orbital periods in-game.
 In order of decreasing precision, the best choices are Vessel Orbital Information Display, Kerbal Engineer Redux, and MechJeb.
+The screenshots all use Kerbal Engineer, since that's the mod I'm most familiar with.

 ###Orbit Selection